OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Testing on an Emulator

 Corellium is the only publicly available iOS emulator.
-It is an enterprise SaaS solution with expensive user licenses and do not offer any trial license.
+It is an enterprise SaaS solution with a per user license model and does not offer any trial license.

 ##### Getting Privileged Access